ElMijo/jest-monorepo-helper/README.md

-# jest-monorepo-helper
+# Monorepo Jest Helper

-This is a package let you create a Monorepo Typescript jest configuration
+This package lets you create a Monorepo Typescript Jest configuration easily